Oyvindkg/SwiftProductGenerator/README.md

 # SwiftProductGenerator
-A generic cartesian product generator written in swift.
-Similar to Python's itertool.Product
+A generic cartesian product generator written in swift

 ## Mission
 Reduce memory consumption and processing time for cartesian product of arbitrary arrays